andreashuber69/verify-coldcard-dice-seed/README.md

 <h1 align="center">Verify COLDCARD Dice Seed</h1>

-This application guides you through verifying whether your COLDCARD correctly derives 24 word seeds and addresses from dice rolls.
+This application guides you through verifying that your COLDCARD correctly derives 24 word seeds and addresses from dice rolls.

+CAUTION: The very point of a COLDCARD is that the 24 word seed of a real wallet is never entered outside of a coldcard.
+You should therefore only use this application to verify the seed and address derivation of your COLDCARD.
+Once you are convinced that your COLDCARD works correctly, you should then generate the seed of your real wallet on your COLDCARD only.
+Since the COLDCARD electronics has no way of knowing whether you're verifying seed derivation or generating a real wallet, you can be reasonably sure that your real wallet was indeed derived from the dice entropy you entered.

 ## Installation